jeanmfrancois/actions-play/README.md

-# Advanced Automation Project
+# Working with Actions and Automation Project

-Advanced Automation Framework for Java Selenium WebDriver Automation Tests
+Actions and Automation Framework with Java Selenium WebDriver

 * Java
 * Selenium WebDriver